 Android Browser: ALL versions of Android come with built-in Ogg Vorbis audio support, but support for the HTML5 <audio> tag wasn't added until the "Gingerbread" release (Android 2.3).
 For some odd reason, Android browser reports that it doesn't support WebM Audio, but it actually does (This is a known bug since August 2011 in "Gingerbread", and still present in the current "Ice Cream Sandwich" version - Wake up, Google!).

 iOS: You're stuck with just the few proprietary formats that Apple corp. permits you.
-On this page, that's just mp3, and possibly wav.
-Sorry, nothing anyone can do as long as Apple forbids you access to other formats.(NOTE: sometime relatively soon I'll probably be adding a .alac sample.
-If it turns out iOS devices allow this, there'll be at least ONE apparently-legally-free audio format available for them, though much like .flac, it's probably not very suitable for web use.)
+On this page, that's just mp3, and possibly wav, and supposedly .flac on the most recent versions.
+Sorry, nothing anyone can do as long as Apple forbids you access to other formats.(NOTE: sometime relatively soon I'll hopefully be adding a .caf sample using the opus codec, which is supposed to be supported if anyone can actually create files of that kind.
+If it turns out iOS devices allow this, there'll at least be one way to get good opus audio streamed to them.